 The whole design of scaled model built by DIZ Bohemia is shown in figure 2 and figure 3.
 In principle it coincides with the scheme shown in figure 1.
 The main cylindrical part of the reactor is 5 m height and it's diameter is 1.6 m.
 This reactor is currently designed for use air from surroundings instead of flue gas.
 Air is blown into the reactor by radial fan.
 Amount of air flown to the reactor could be controlled by changing rounds of the fan.
 This is allowed by frequency converter connected to the fan engine.
-Control element of the converter could be set from 0% to 100% of the engine power with step 10%.

-For the experimental study of velocity fields inside the reactor, the spraying nozzles and devices for circulation of slurry have not been installed yet.
+For the experimental study of velocity fields inside the reactor, the spraying nozzles and devices for circulation of slurry have not been installed.
 Outlet of the reactor is opened to the surroundings.